-Registers Address R/W Description Reset Value DIPR0 0xF0050014 R/WC GDMA channel 0 interrupt pending register 0xXXXXXXX0 DIPR1 0xF0050034 R/WC GDMA channel 1 interrupt pending register 0xXXXXXXX0 DIPR2 0xF0050054 R/WC GDMA channel 2 interrupt pending register 0xXXXXXXX0 DIPR3 0xF0050074 R/WC GDMA channel 3 interrupt pending register 0xXXXXXXX0 DIPR4 0xF0050094 R/WC GDMA channel 4 interrupt pending register 0xXXXXXXX0 DIPR5 0xF00500B4 R/WC GDMA channel 5 interrupt pending register 0xXXXXXXX0
+Registers Address R/W Description Reset Value DIPR0 0xF0050014 R/WC GDMA channel 0 interrupt pending register 0xXXXXXXX0 DIPR1 0xF0050034 R/WC GDMA channel 1 interrupt pending register 0xXXXXXXX0 DIPR2 0xF0050054 R/WC GDMA channel 2 interrupt pending register 0xXXXXXXX0 DIPR3 0xF0050074 R/WC GDMA channel 3 interrupt pending register 0xXXXXXXX0 DIPR4 0xF0050094 R/WC GDMA channel 4 interrupt pending register 0xXXXXXXX0 DIPR5 0xF00500B4 R/WC GDMA channel 5 interrupt pending register 0xXXXXXXXX

-Table 9-8.
+Table 12-8.
 DIPR0/1/2/3 Registers

-Figure 9-7.
+Figure 12-7.
 GDMA Interrupt Pending Register

-9.4 GDMA MODE OPERATION
+12.4 GDMA MODE OPERATION

-9.4.1 SOFTWARE MODE
+12.4.1 SOFTWARE MODE

 It is the mode that GDMA operates without specific request signal with just setting the enable bit of control register by software.
 When we want to enable the operation, the data transmission is started by setting [3:1] of GDMA mode selection bit of DCON register to "000" and [0] bit of the same register to "1".
 This mode can transmit data between the memories by sending the data, which is designated by the source address register to the destination address register.
 The data transmission size can be byte, half-word, or word.
 It is determined by setting [7:6] bit of DCON register.
+Without special USB mode setting of endpoint, read/write are possible.
+That is, by writing an address of USB endpoint into source address register or destination address register, read/write is possible.
+Also, it is possible to read and write any function registers or buffer/FIFO by GDMA controller.

-9.4.2 EXTERNAL GDMA REQUEST MODE
+12.4.2 EXTERNAL GDMA REQUEST MODE

-GDMA of S3C2501X has four external GDMA request (xGDMA\Req) sources. xGDMA\Req signal and xGDMA\Ack signal can be shared with port signals.
+GDMA of S3C2500B has four external GDMA request (xGDMA\Req) sources. xGDMA\Req signal and xGDMA\Ack signal can be shared with port signals.
 So it is used by setting I/O Ports register (IOPCON1).
-(Refer to Chapter 12, I/O Ports).
+(Refer to Chapter 15, I/O Ports).
 External device sending xGDMA\Req transmits the data by GDMA during receiving xGDMA\Ack signal.
 Also external GDMA request mode is used by setting GDMA mode selection bit [3:1] of DCON register to "001".
 It is similar to the basic operation mode of software, but it is different that GDMA transmits the data only after receiving xGDMA\Req signal.
 The first external GDMA request xGDMA\Req0 can be serviced by GDMA channel 0 and 4.
 The second external GDMA request xGDMA\Req1 can be serviced by GDMA channel 1 and 5.
 The third external GDMA request xGDMA\Req2 can be serviced by GDMA channel 2.
 The fourth external GDMA request xGDMA\Req3 can be serviced by GDMA channel 3.
 If the slow external devices need the GDMA service, the slow external devices can sample the external GDMA ACK signal by setting DCON [16:13] bits.
 DCON [16:13] bits provide the range of 1 and 16 cycles of the external GDMA ACK signal.